Urethral obstruction occurs most commonly in male cats, but may occur in male or female dogs and cats of any age.

 The most common signs/symptoms are straining to urinate with no urine or small drops of urine being produced.
-Other signs that may be seen include bloody urine, frequent attempts to urinate, urinary accidents, vomiting and lethargy.
+Other signs that may be seen include bloody urine, frequent urination, urinary accidents, vomiting and lethargy.
 Urinary obstruction may quickly become a life-threatening condition if not promptly diagnosed and treated.

-Recommended diagnostics for urethral obstruction includes urinalysis, urine culture, radiographs (x-rays), and sometimes more advanced imaging like ultrasound and/or x-ray contrast studies of the urinary tract.
+Recommended diagnostics for urethral obstruction often include urinalysis, urine culture, radiographs (x-rays), and sometimes more advanced imaging like ultrasound and/or x-ray contrast studies of the urinary tract.

-Treatment involves relieving the urethral obstruction typically by sedating or anesthetizing the patient and placement of a urinary catheter.
-Other measeures include giving medications to treat electrolyte abnormalities if present and IV fluids to aid hydration and bring down kidney values.
-Appropriate treatment also involves identifying and treating the underlying cause of the urethral obstruction such as bladder stones.
+Treatment involves relieving the urethral obstruction, typically by placement of a urinary catheter, which typically requires sedation or anesthesia.
+Treatment also often involves giving medications to treat electrolyte abnormalities (if present), and IV fluids to provide hydration and bring down kidney values.
+Appropriate treatment also involves identifying and treating the underlying cause of the urethral obstruction (such as bladder stones).

-Aftercare generally involves antibiotics as well as medications to help relax muscles in the urethra and occasionally diet changes.
-Follow up with your primary care veterinarian for [hysical examination and recheck of urine will also be recommended.
-Coming soon.
+Aftercare generally involves medications (such as antibiotics and medications to help relax muscles in the urethra) and sometimes diet changes.
+Generally follow up with the primary care veterinarian for exam and recheck of urine will be recommended.